Phone Business hours - Mon-Fri. 9-5 EST ONLY - Contact via

 - May be sown under unfavorable wet or dry conditions

-- Oregon-grown Annual and Oregon-grown Gulf Annual are considered disease-tolerant
+- Oregon Grown Annual and Oregon Grown Gulf Annual are disease tolerant

-- Does not present endophyte fungus problems as do some tall fescues
+- Annual Ryegrass does not present endophyte fungus problems as do some tall fescues and perennial ryegrass

 - Recovers rapidly from overgrazing and trampling